syncfusion/ej2-angular-docs/src/navigations/sidebar/how-to/fixed-sidebar.md

 # Sidebar with fixed position

-The following example demonstrates how to render sidebar with fixed position.
-When scroll the main content area, the position of the sidebar will not change.
+The Sidebar does not require any specific style to make it as a fixed one.
+By default, the Sidebar position will be in fixed state.
+The following example demonstrates that the Sidebar is rendered with a fixed position.
+The position of the Sidebar will not change when scrolling the main content area.

 {% tab template="sidebar/fixed-position", sourceFiles="app/**/*.ts,app/app.component.html,app/app.component.css" %}